CarloSilva92/challenge/README.md

 - Improve controllers exception handling using a global exception handler;

-- In the future addition of functionalities always follow the microservice architecture.
+- In the future, the addition of functionalities should always follows the microservice architecture.